Fraser Basin Council

 The Shuswap watershed is much more than the lake: it is all the land and bodies of water that drain to the outlet of Little Shuswap Lake.
 It includes forests, fields, hillsides, wetlands, meadows, creeks, rivers and lakes from the Okanagan Highlands in the south, to the Monashee mountains in the north and east, to the Shuswap Highlands in the northwest.

 This Shuswap Watershed map shows the entire Shuswap watershed, divided into seven major sub-basins coded by colour.
-The map also illustrates the South Thompson River basin, immediately downstream of Little Shuswap Lake.
+The Shuswap watershed forms part of the larger Thompson and Fraser watersheds.

 [top]